 One of the biggest choices a parent will make is whether to adopt domestically or internationally.
 A common misconception to first time adoptive parents is that there are no babies available for adoption in the U.S. There are actually thousands of children adopted domestically each year, many of them newborn infants.
 Available newborns, a clear adoption process and ability to connect with birthparents are distinctions of the domestic process.

 A domestic adoption takes place between citizens of the United States, although the birthparents and adoptive families do not always reside in the same state or even region.
-A qualified adoption facilitator or agency can introduce families across the U.S., and help with the adoption process, which also includes applications, home studies, and navigating various adoption laws.
+A qualified adoption agency can introduce families across the U.S., and help with the adoption process, which also includes applications, home studies, and navigating various adoption laws.

 Lifetime Adoption’s qualified adoption service screens and matches birthparents to adoptive parents, and can make referrals for attorneys to traverse the laws that can vary from state to state.
 If an adoption is taking place across multiple states, the attorneys will need to look at the laws in both.
 Another aspect of domestic adoption that can vary from state to state is the requirements for the adoptive family’s home study.
 A home study is a written and oral description of your family and lifestyle combined with visits to assess the safety standards of your home.